ryanthtra/prototypes/README.md

-# LearningFuze prototypes
+# Assets Branch
-LearningFuze prototypes repository (Repo) is used to walk through small snippets of code to allow students to grasp concepts that were discussed in a presentation or walk through in class or during a remote session.
-The prototype repo has folders and within those folders are individualized README's that describe the steps to complete each prototype.
+LearningFuze prototypes assets branch is used to house assets for ReadMe's in other branches throughout the prototype repo.